 Aspiring to be the living room of the University, the Joe Crowley Student Union hosts a large Starbucks location as well as lounge space on all of its four floors.
 Visitors are free to relax near one of the building's five fireplaces or attend some of the many lectures, student discussions or other events happening daily.

-This place you envision is now a reality with the Associate Students of the University of Nevada (ASUN) Bookstore (and convenience store) in the Joe Crowley Student Union.
-The two-story emporium is owned by ASUN, the undergraduate student government.
+This place you envision is now a reality with the Wolf Shop in the Joe Crowley Student Union.
+The two-story emporium is owned by the Student Engagement Center, the undergraduate student government.
 All revenue from the store goes back to students, financing projects like artificial-turf intramural fields, safety escort vans and student organization funding.

 Hungry?
 Your stomach won't have to wait long.
 With the Cantina del Lobo, Panda Express, Port of Subs, Keva Juice, Einstein Bros.
 Bagels and Villa Fresh Italian, you can satisfy your hunger as well as your taste buds.
 That's in addition to what Starbucks offers.